What to expect during your visit

 No one plans for a concussion.
 And yet, concussions need timely assessment and treatment.
 At Children’s Minnesota, we understand that prompt care for concussion is critical.
 That’s why the specialists in our pediatric concussion program work closely with our emergency medicine team to schedule follow up evaluations of young patients.

 For more urgent situations, we also offer emergency care for concussions 24/7 though the emergency department at both our Minneapolis and St. Paul campuses.
 In addition, our pediatric emergency physicians staff the Woodwinds Hospital, Two Twelve Medical Center and WestHealth emergency rooms.

 Two ways to meet

 The way we first meet depends on your child’s situation.
-In some cases, your child may be referred to the concussion program through our emergency department or your child’s doctor.
+In some cases, your child may be referred to the Concussion Clinic through our emergency department or your child’s doctor.
 Or you may have come to us directly after your child’s head injury.
 Either way, you can expect top-notch care from our team of dedicated concussion specialists.

 Preparing for a clinic visit

 If your child’s care journey starts at Children’s concussion program, knowing what to expect helps make the first visit less stressful.
 Before the visit, talk about it with your child.

 At your child’s first clinic visit, you’ll meet with one of our nurse practitioners.
 During this visit, they will review your child’s medical history and conduct a neurological exam.
-Your child may also have a physical therapy evaluation and ImPACT™ computerized testing.
+Your child may also have a ImPACT™ computerized test.
 This test measures any problems with thinking, memory, attention span and reaction time.
-If you have any baseline IMPACT testing results, please bring them too.
+If you have any baseline ImPACT™ testing results, please bring them too.

 After we’ve completed any testing, we’ll meet with you to talk through the diagnosis and our treatment recommendations.
-Depending on your child’s specific symptoms, treatment may include physical and mental rest, physical therapy and medications.
-We may refer your child to other specialists, such as a neurologist or neuropsychologist, if needed.
+Depending on your child’s specific symptoms, treatment may include activity recommendations, rehabilitation referrals and medication.
+We may refer your child to other specialists, such as a neurologist or neuropsychologist, psychologists or neuropsychologist, if needed.